ggsomnoev/mts_auth_service/README.md

 ## Prerequisites

 You must generate the necessary certificates **before running** the application (whether locally or in Docker).
-Use the following `make` commands to create:
+Use the following `make` command to create:

 ```bash
 make generate-all-certs